D. J. Carton

-Desi Justice Carton (born August 5, 2000) is an American professional basketball player for the Birmingham Squadron of the NBA G League.
+Desi Justice Carton (born August 5, 2000) is an American professional basketball player for the Laketown Squadron of the NBA G League.
 He played college basketball for the Ohio State Buckeyes and the Marquette Golden Eagles.

 Early life

 Growing up, Carton's family moved several times before settling in Geneseo, Illinois.
 While living in Geneseo he attended St. Malachy Catholic School, and also went to the Geneseo Middle School.
 He excelled at baseball and could throw 75 miles an hour by seventh grade.
 He also played running back on the football team, but a rotator cuff injury forced him to concentrate on basketball.
-Carton moved to Bettendorf, Iowa after eight grade and he attended Bettendorf High School, where he became a starter on the basketball team as a sophomore.
+Carton moved to Bettendorf, Iowa after eighth grade and he attended Bettendorf High School, where he became a starter on the basketball team as a sophomore.
 As a junior, he was a first-team all-state pick, averaging a school-record 26.3 points per game to go with 5.7 rebounds and 3.3 assists per game.
 He scored 49 points against Davenport West High School during his senior season.
 Carton led the Bulldogs to a 21–2 season and the top of the Class 4A state rankings before they fell to Dubuque Senior High School in the state Sweet 16 despite 27 points from Carton.
 As a senior, Carton averaged 24.4 points, 7.6 rebounds and 6.0 assists per game.
 Carton finished his career as the all-time leading scorer with 1,198 points and was among the school's all-time leaders in rebounds (372) and assists (257).
 He was named Co-Iowa Mr. Basketball in 2019, alongside Jake Hilmer.
 In AAU play, Carton competed for the Iowa Barnstormers before joining the Quad City Elite.

 Ranked the 34th best player in his class and a four-star recruit, Carton committed to Ohio State on July 14, 2018, over offers from Indiana, Michigan, Iowa, Marquette and Xavier, among others.